random-iceberg/docker-compose/Sprint-1.md

 **Sprint Review (End of Week 2):**
 1. **Live End-to-End Demo:**
-   - Demonstrate the entire user flow: a new user registers, logs in, accesses the survival calculator, obtains predictions, and (if admin) manages models in the console.
+   - Demonstrate the complete workflow: using the Survival Calculator to obtain predictions and the Admin Console to manage models.
-   - Confirm marketing content is visible and user-friendly on the landing page.
+   - Verify that landing-page marketing content displays correctly.
 2. **Production-Ready Check:**
-   - Spin up the system on a clean environment using `docker-compose up --build -d`.
-   - Show no missing steps or manual config is required.
+   - Deploy on a fresh environment via `docker-compose up --build -d`; confirm no manual config steps are required.
 3. **Testing Verification:**
-   - Confirm that unit, integration, and minimal E2E tests pass with no regressions.
+   - All unit, integration, and (if implemented) E2E tests pass without regressions.

 **Retrospective:**
 - **What Went Well?**
-  - Identify successes in delivering the entire MVP in one sprint.
+  - Celebrate successes in delivering a production-ready MVP within one sprint.
-- **What Could Be Better?**
+- **What Could Be Improved?**
-  - Discuss any blockers or challenges in time management or collaborative coding.
+  - Discuss any time-management challenges or technical blockers.
-- **Action Items**
+- **Action Items:**
-  - Document improvement steps for future expansions or maintenance.
+  - Document key takeaways for future sprints.

 ---

 ## 6. Key Considerations

-1. **Fully Production-Ready**
+1. **Production-Ready Features**
-   - No placeholder code or partial features left incomplete.
+   - No placeholder code remains.
-   - Both technical (scalability, security) and design (UI/UX, marketing) must be polished.

-2. **Supabase & Security**
-   - Strictly ensure user and admin roles are respected throughout the stack.
-   - Credentials or secrets must be stored securely (no plain text in code repos).
+   - The entire system (prediction logic, model management, marketing) is fully operational.

+2. **Separation of Concerns**
+   - User registration and authentication will be introduced in Sprint 2.
+   - The current MVP focuses on essential predictions, model management, and marketing integration.

 3. **Performance & Stability**
-   - Load model once, handle concurrency gracefully.
+   - Load the ML model once; cache it to ensure high-performance inference.
-   - Docker Compose resource limits can be tuned if needed, but correctness is the priority.

-4. **Delivery on Time**
-   - The sprint must conclude with the final version.
-   - No second sprint for core MVP—any additional improvements or refactoring can follow in maintenance sprints if desired.
+   - Confirm reliable Docker networking among services.

-5. **Documentation Completeness**
+4. **Documentation Completeness**
-   - Thorough, up-to-date docs enabling any developer or stakeholder to run, test, and evaluate the final product.
+   - All relevant instructions are included so new team members can deploy and test the MVP in one step.

 ---

-*This revised Sprint-1 plan ensures that a **fully functional MVP** is delivered by the end of this two-week window.
-By combining all critical features—Docker Compose orchestration, a polished React frontend, robust FastAPI backend, ML-driven inference microservice, and Supabase authentication/data layer—into a single sprint, the team commits to producing a final, production-ready application without placeholders or missing elements.*
+*This plan ensures the project achieves a fully functional MVP for Titanic survival predictions—complete with Docker-based deployment, model management, marketing integration, thorough testing, and clear documentation—within the first two-week sprint.*